php-fig/fig-standards/CONTRIBUTING.md

 comment) or merged by the PSR Editor, except in the review phase when the coordinator should seek commment from the editor, but merging is at the coordinator's discretion
-* You must never merge a pull request that affects any file in the repository other than those you are on a working group for; you should request a secretary or member of that working group (mention @php-fig/psr-x) do so
+* You must never merge a pull request that affects any file in the repository other than those you are on a working group for unless you are a secretary; you should request a secretary or member of that working group (mention @php-fig/psr-x) do so
 * You should never merge your own pull request
 * A change should never be merged to an accepted PSR without approval from secretaries, who will attempt to seek confirmation from the former Editors